-- If a patient is not able to provide positive identification, the treatment, test or procedure must not be done and medication must not be given until the next of kin/ guardian is available to confirm identity (the exception to this is an emergency situation). - For Blood Transfusion the person taking the sample (phlebotomist/ nurse/ doctor) signs both the specimen and the request form in the presence of the patient. - The Laboratory treats all diagnostic specimens as potentially infectious.
+- If a patient is not able to provide positive identification, the treatment, test or procedure must not be done and medication must not be given until the next of kin/ guardian is available to confirm identity (the exception to this is an emergency situation). - The Laboratory treats all diagnostic specimens as potentially infectious.
 Universal precautions must be taken in the collection, packaging and the delivery of specimens to the laboratory.